rumeysayilmaz/Odoo_Development/Odoo Pycharm Configuration.md

 $ sudo systemctl enable odoo12
 ```
 > Note that if you wish to run your odoo code developed in Pycharm, then the odoo12 service mentioned above needs to be disabled.

+> **Important Notice:** For psycopg2-binary error, please remove the respective package from requirements.txt and then re-install requirement.txt to successfully install psycopg2.